dankilman/vimgolf/README.md

 - Update `vimgolf list` to show whether a challenge was already submitted and what is the best score achieved for it so far (only applies to challenges submitted through this client).
-- `vimgolf show` accepts an optional `--tracked` flag.
-When supplied, `vimgolf` will display additional information about previously entered solutions to the given challenge.
+- `vimgolf show` will display additional information about previously entered solutions to the given challenge.
   Specifically, for each entered solution, it will display the key sequence entered, whether it was correct, whether it was submitted to vimgolf.com, what score did it achieve and when was it entered.
+- new `vimgolf inspect` command where your can examine provided solutions, step by step.
+  (use `<C-J>` and `<C-K>` in the inspect window to move between steps)

 Installation
 ------------